-5 Special Program Features
+Chapter 5.
+Special Program Features

-5.1 Assisted Evacuation
+5.1.
+Assisted Evacuation

-5.1.1 Movement Speed on Level Surface
+5.1.1.
+Movement Speed on Level Surface

 This test verifies that during assisted evacuation, the speed of the person being assisted controls the movement speed.

 The problem consists of a corridor, with the assistants at one end and the patient needing assistance located at the center of the corridor.
 The assistants first move independently to the patient, then they assist the patient to the exit.
 Initially, the assistants will use their independent walking speeds, but when assisting will use the patient speed.

-Figure 75 shows the geometry.
+Figure 97 shows the test geometry.
 The default speed of the assistants is 1.19 m/s and the speed of the bed is 1 m/s.

-Figure 75: Test of assisted evacuation movement speed.
+Figure 97.
+Test of assisted evacuation movement speed.

-The speed of the assistants moving independently and assisting the bed occupant are shown in the following table.
+The speed of the assistants moving independently and assisting the bed occupant are shown in Table 2.
 This data was taken from the occupant csv output file.